Continuous characterizations of inhomogeneous Besov and Triebel-Lizorkin spaces associated to non-negative self-adjoint operators: Preliminaries and notation

 Here $\mathcal{M}$ is the Hardy-Littlewood maximal operator on $(M,\rho, \mu)$ defined by

 where $B$ ranges over all balls containing $x$. \end{lemma}

-It is well known that the Fefferman-Stein vector-valued maximal inequality also holds on metric measure spaces satisfying doubling condition (see e.g. \cite{GLY}).
+It is well known that the Fefferman-Stein vector-valued maximal inequality also holds on metric measure spaces satisfying doubling condition (see, e.g., \cite{GLY}).
 It is stated as follows. \begin{lemma} Suppose that $1 <p <\infty$ and $1 < q \leq \infty$.
-Then there exists a constant $C>0$ such that for all sequences of functions $\{f_{j}\}$,
+Then there exists a constant $C>0$ such that for all sequences $\{f_{j}\}$ of locally integrable functions on $M$,

 \end{lemma}